PaperMC/docs/docs/paper/dev/api/scheduler.md

 scheduler.runTaskLater(plugin, new MyRunnableTask(plugin), 20);
 ```

-Or use a lambda expression which is great for simple and short tasks:
+Or use a lambda expression, which is great for simple and short tasks:

 ```java
 scheduler.runTaskLater(